What is the Edit Posts Permission in WordPress?

 This image below shows what people in the Subscriber role will see when they log in to WordPress.
 They are able to edit their profile, but that’s it.
 They have zero access to the Posts screen.

-However, let’s see what changes if we get the Edit posts permission to Subscribers.
-In this image below, I’m using the Permissions add-on for PublishPress to control access.
+However, let's see what changes if we get the Edit posts permission to Subscribers.
+In this image below, I'm using the PublishPress Capabilities plugin to control access.

 Any user with the “Edit Posts” permission also has access to the “Add New” button.
 This means that they can write new posts, although they can only send them to the “Pending Review” status.